MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 ### Measured employees

 The number of measured employees who Workplace Analytics collects meeting and email data about.
-This is the number of employees that your Workplace Analytics admin assigned licenses to during the setup process.
-This is the population you can include in your data analysis within Workplace Analytics.
+This is the number of licensed employees that your Workplace Analytics admin assigned licenses during setup.
+This is the population you can analyze within Workplace Analytics.

 ### Coverage